ck4adventure/recipe_app_nextjs/design/feature_chefs.md

 ## Upcoming
 ### Add allergens details to recipe item page
-- additional query around ignrs for the recipe to get uniq list of allergens
+- additional query around ingrs for the recipe to get uniq list of allergens

+### Add/Edit ingredient forms
+- eventually I'll need to add more ingredients or update the ones I have

 ### Edit recipe form
 - allow editing of recipe fields, incl ingredients